John Twist

 John Twist (July 14, 1898 - February 11, 1976) was an American screenwriter and film producer whose career spanned four decades.

+Biography

+Born in Albany, Missouri, Twist began his career in the silent film era, providing the story for such films as Breed of Courage (1927) and The Big Diamond Robbery (1929).
+He earned his first screenwriting credit for The Yellowback in 1929.

 He is best remembered for his prolific writing contributions to Western films, notably Colorado Territory (1949), Dallas (1950), and A Distant Trumpet (1964), as well as the adventure film Sinbad the Sailor (1947).

 His last credit was for co-scripting the war drama None but the Brave (1965).

-Born in Albany, Missouri, Twist began his career in the silent film era, providing the story for such films as Breed of Courage (1927) and The Big Diamond Robbery (1929).
-He earned his first screenwriting credit for The Yellowback in 1929.
 Twist died of a heart attack in Beverly Hills, California, at the age of 77.